Cow’s milk protein sensitivity

 Starting with solid foods – in every child with a “problem” regarding eating, I recommend early solid food introduction.
 Especially infants with cow milk protein sensitivity, an early start might lower the prevalence of sensitivity to other food types (read more here).

-The information previously published on my website with regards to this topic has not changed, but the society has released a major change to their guidelines.
+The information previously published on my website regarding this topic has not changed, but the society has introduced a significant update to their guidelines.

-Since there has been an over-diagnosis of this medical condition in recent years, and because this over-diagnosis may lead to problems in those infants who are falsely diagnosed, the society recommends a re-evaluation of the diagnosis 2-4 weeks following the introduction of the elemental or semi-elemental formola.
+Since there has been an overdiagnosis of this medical condition in recent years, and because this overdiagnosis may lead to issues for infants who are falsely diagnosed, the society recommends a re-evaluation of the diagnosis 2-4 weeks after the introduction of the elemental or semi-elemental formula.

-If, after 2-4 weeks, the infant does not improve – a different diagnosis or a more extensively hydrolyzed formula are to be considered.
-Okay, well this part isn’t new.
+If, after 2-4 weeks, the infant does not improve, a different diagnosis or a more extensively hydrolyzed formula should be considered.
+Well, this part isn’t new.

-If the infant does improve after 2-4 weeks – regular formula feedings are to be re-introduced in order to see whether the infant’s symptoms recur (abdominal pain and mucousy stool).
-If these symptoms do not recur, this suggests that the initial diagnosis was false.
-If the symptoms do recur, the initial diagnosis of cow’s milk allergy is confirmed, and the parents are to return to hydrolyzed formula feedings.
+If the infant does improve after 2-4 weeks, regular formula feedings should be reintroduced to see whether the infant’s symptoms recur (abdominal pain and mucousy stool).
+If these symptoms do not recur, this suggests that the initial diagnosis was incorrect.
+If the symptoms do recur, the initial diagnosis of cow’s milk allergy is confirmed, and the parents should return to hydrolyzed formula feedings.

 So, what do I think about all of this?
-Do I agree that there is an over-diagnosis of cow’s milk allergy?
+Do I agree that there is an overdiagnosis of cow’s milk allergy?
 I would assume so.
-But does it make sense to re-introduce regular formula feedings to an infant who has improved just to confirm the diagnosis?
-I am not so sure about that part…
+But does it make sense to reintroduce regular formula feedings to an infant who has improved just to confirm the diagnosis?
+I’m not so sure about that part…

-Would I ask a mother to stop giving her child who has an ear infection their antibiotics 3 days later in order to see whether the pain recurs?
+Would I ask a mother to stop giving her child antibiotics for an ear infection 3 days later in order to see whether the pain recurs?
 Absolutely not.
-If I have diagnosed an ear infection the full course of treatment (7 days) should be completed.
+If I’ve diagnosed an ear infection, the full course of treatment (7 days) should be completed.

-I guess we will just have to wait and see whether or not parents and physicians accept this new, unusual guideline recommendation.
+I guess we’ll just have to wait and see whether parents and physicians accept this new, unusual guideline recommendation.

-What will be in the future?
+What will the future hold?
 Will my baby always be sensitive to milk?

-Most of these cases will resolve until the age of one year.
+Most of these cases will resolve by the age of one year.

-1- Strict and meticulous: no exposer to milk until the baby is 1 year old, and that preforming a challenge test and examination by an allergy doctor.
+1- Strict and meticulous: No exposure to milk until the baby is one year old, followed by a challenge test and examination by an allergy doctor.

-2- Easy breezy: around the age of 9 months, start giving the baby milk products (not regular cow milk).
-In the beginning using baked milk (for example in baked goods, like muffins, cakes etc.), while monitoring abdominal pain and stools.
-Later on trying yogurts and milk based puddings.
-An allergic doctor consultation is required only if there are recurring symptoms.
+2- Easy breezy: Around the age of 9 months, start giving the baby milk products (not regular cow’s milk).
+Begin with baked milk (e.g., in baked goods like muffins, cakes, etc.), while monitoring for abdominal pain and stools.
+Later, introduce yogurt and milk-based puddings.
+Consultation with an allergy doctor is only required if recurring symptoms appear.

-I suggest that the decision on returning to cow’s milk based food, as well as later exposer to milk products will be made by your physicians (with each case considered individually).
-In my opinion, allergy doctor consultation is not required in most of the cases.
+I suggest that the decision on reintroducing cow’s milk-based foods, as well as later exposure to milk products, be made by your physicians, with each case considered individually.
+In my opinion, consultation with an allergy doctor is not necessary in most cases.

-I hope this post will help you understand this matter.
-And most importantly, I hope you baby will grow and thrive and become as strong as Arnold Schwarzenegger.
+I hope this post helps you understand this matter.
+And most importantly, I hope your baby grows and thrives, becoming as strong as Arnold Schwarzenegger!

 For comments and questions, please register